renathossain/vscode-markdown-runner/README.md

 Enables the seamless execution of code blocks in any language within Markdown files in VS Code.

-Download or copy DEMO.md into VS Code after installing this extension, and test all the features out!

 ## Features

 - CodeLens buttons on top of each code block offer options to run or copy it.
 Code is saved temporarily, executed, and cleaned up afterward.